SafeguardmediaHub/QA/README.md

 ## Introduction

-Welcome to the SafeguardMedia Backend API Quality Assurance documentation.
+Welcome to the SafeguardMedia Quality Assurance documentation.
 This comprehensive testing suite has been designed to validate the functionality, security, performance, and reliability of our AI-powered misinformation detection platform.

 ### About SafeguardMedia